 Supervision for Social Workers, Counsellors and Therapists

-The goal of supervision is to support the practitioner reflect on their client work to: Understand their models of practice Develop their skills and theory base Understand the strengths they bring to their work Manage the personnel and professional impact of their work and to develop sustainable work practices.
+Supervision provides the practitioner The goal of supervision is to support the practitioner reflect on their client work Understand their models of practice Develop their skills and theory base Understand the strengths they bring to their work Manage the personnel and professional impact of their work and to develop sustainable work practices.

 Skills development I work toward enhancing practitioners development of the following skills: Counselling skills- Listening, communicating what you have heard, paying attention to what is not said and the skill of developing a good clarifying question.
 Relationship development- the establishment of a safe therapeutic relationship in which people can learn to listen to their own thoughts and feelings and to identify alternate ways of responding to their experience of the world.
 Quality in documentation- case notes, client reports, court reports Articulation of practice- skills, theory & knowledge